 Students create their own patterns for unique clothing designs.
 They learn how to customize their designs and use techniques, such as draping, to achieve the fit they desire.

 Graduates can become tailors, work at a fashion design agency, design patterns or simply create clothing for themselves.
 They could also start their own clothing or tailoring business.
-The U.S. Bureau of Labor Statistics (BLS) projected that the employment of dressmakers, custom sewers and tailors would decrease by two percent between 2008 and 2018.
-As of May 2010, tailors, dressmakers and custom sewers made a median annual salary of $26,560, according to the BLS.
+The U.S. Bureau of Labor Statistics (BLS) projected that the employment of dressmakers, custom sewers and tailors would decline by 9% between 2014 and 2024.
+As of May 2015, tailors, dressmakers and custom sewers made a median annual salary of $25,830, according to the BLS.

 Continuing Education Information

 Although higher-level degree programs are not available online in dressmaking, distance learning degree programs in fashion design and merchandising are offered at the associate's, bachelor's and master's degree levels.
 Graduates can also complete individual courses for credit or non-credit.